particle-iot/docs/src/content/tutorials/device-cloud/console.md

 ### Managing your billing

-To see all billing related information, you can click on the billing icon in your Product's sidebar (<i class="ion-card"></i>).
+To see all billing related information, you can click on the billing icon in the sidebar (<i class="ion-card"></i>).
 This is the hub for all billing-related information and actions.
 For more specifics about the pricing tiers and frequently asked questions, [go check out the Pricing page](https://www.particle.io/pricing).

 ### How billing works